benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 ### 2. Boundaryless engagement

-One of the most powerful organizational "hacks" Chiefs of Staff enjoy is that their scope is organization-wide, meaning the Chief can go to where the work is, regardless of organizational boundaries or corporate hierarchy.
-This often takes the form of escalation-driven initiative management, but also could involve "important but not urgent" problems that have no clear leader or are otherwise under resourced.
+One of the most powerful organizational "hacks" Chiefs of Staff enjoy is that their scope is both boundaryless and organization-wide.
+For Chiefs this organizational position can manifest itself in three ways:

+* **Float, pinch hitter, or general solver of problems** - Going to where the work is regardless of organizational boundaries or corporate hierarchy.
+This often takes the form of escalation-driven initiative management, but also could involve "important but not urgent" projects that have no clear leader or are otherwise under resourced.
-In this capacity, you can think of the Chief of Staff as being the directly responsible individual (DRI) for "somebody should own this"-type projects, ambiguous and broad-reaching problems that require "connecting the dots" to uncover true possibilities, complex organizational change management, and generally doing what needs to be done without regard for title or stated responsibility.
+* **Directly responsible individual (DRI)** - Owning "somebody should own this"-type projects, ambiguous and broad-reaching problems that require "connecting the dots" to uncover true possibilities, complex organizational change management, and generally doing what needs to be done without regard for title or stated responsibility.

-This aspect of the role also can take the form of organizational "air traffic controller", in terms of helping the CXO prioritize projects; resolve disputes, ambiguity, or otherwise driving consensus; and serving as an honest broker by facilitating tough conversations, all to ensure that organizational planes take off and land on time and without incident, regardless of their origin, destination, or flight path.
+* **Organizational "air traffic controller"** - Helping the CXO prioritize projects; resolving disputes, ambiguity, or otherwise driving consensus; and serving as an honest broker by facilitating tough conversations, all to ensure that organizational planes take off and land on time and without incident, regardless of their origin, destination, or flight path.

 ### 3. Portfolio management